Selection via Image Maps

 By selecting a layer before selecting objects by map layer you can select only objects from the selected layer.
 If you have a layer selected that does not contain any objects this leads to nothing being selected.

 Using a landuse map for selection

 Landuse types are often used to define certain areas of a scene.
-The map below defines commercial (red), urban residential (blue) and residential areas.After adding the a new map layer with the landusemap, 3 new boolean attributes are defined in the Inspector view of the new layer.
+The map below defines commercial (red), urban residential (blue) and residential areas.After adding a new map layer with the landusemap, 3 new boolean attributes are defined in the Inspector view of the new layer.
 Depending on the color of the map, landuse types are evaluated.